Now Playing: Episode #20 — Feed the Brain, Free the Soul

 🎒 Your Field Kit: Shopping • Eating Out • Emergencies

-Grocery Strategy
+Grocery strategy

-- Protein first • Vegetables second
+- Protein first

-- Carbs/dessert only if balanced and intentional
+- Carbs or dessert only if intentional and balanced

-- Water + electrolytes → protein + fat (eggs, turkey, nut butter)
+- Water + electrolytes

 - Mantra: Feed first, feel later